 B2B brands want to build deeper relationships with their customers.
 The kind of relationships that go beyond transactions...a trusted partnership.
 A mutual respect and caring for the benefit of one another.

-This is a nice sentiment, and it is achievable, but the proof is in the putting, or rather actions speak louder than words.
+This is a nice sentiment, and it is achievable, but the proof is in the pudding, or rather actions speak louder than words.

 Unfortunately, many brands say they want to be customer-centric, but what they really want are the rewards of customer-centricity while only paying lip service to what it takes to actually grow a mutually beneficial partnership with customers.